Bjoerns-TB/LoRaWAN-M5Stack/README.md

 # LoRaWAN-M5Stack
-LoRaWAN library for M5Stack LoRaWAN Module
+LoRaWAN library for M5Stack LoRaWAN Module, based on the Seeeduino LoRaWAN library.

+The lora.receivePacket function now also informs about the SNR.

+The lora.transferPacketLinkCheckReq function uses the LinkCheckReq MAC command to inform about the number of LoRaWAN gateways which received the request.